pnp/List-Formatting/column-samples/generic-card-with-buttons/README.md

 ## View requirements

 - This format can be applied to any column type
-- It assumes columns `Title`, `Product`, `Assigned to`, `Comment` - please adjust to your needs
+- It assumes columns `Title`, `Product`, `Assignedto`, `Comment` - please adjust to your needs
-- It also gives you the option to define a fallback image in case the person in the `Assigned to` column has no profile picture.
+- It also gives you the option to define a fallback image in case the person in the `Assignedto` column has no profile picture.

 ## Sample